f4tq/ethos-systemd/Draining.md

 > Due to mesos 0.27 maintenance API issues, the graceful shutdown (full draining) is unsupported in this release.
 However orderly draining of the proxy and control tiers is supported

-- `Booster draining` resulting from scale down activity is an end of life task for the host
+- Scale down operations supported (booster draining) are an end of life task for the host.
-- Inbounds connections to mesos instantiated apps are targeted by this process for tapering and elimination.
+- Inbounds connections to mesos, mediated by a balancer with a least 2 instances running on different nodes, are supported by this process for tapering and elimination.
 - Outbound connections are the responsibilty of the app instance.
-However, this PR process accomodates that shutdown by sending SIGTERM (via docker stop) then waits 300 seconds before sending SIGKILL (via docker kill).
+However, the drain process accommodates that shutdown by sending SIGTERM (via docker stop) then waits 300 seconds before sending SIGKILL (via docker kill).

 > marathon-lb supports docker instance labeling that, in the future, be used to control the time between `SIGTERM` and `SIGKILL`